ssandipansamanta/data_science_framework/README.md

 ### Creating Data Science Framework

-This framework would be helpful to know different packages available in different current languages.
+This framework would be helpful to know different packages available in different languages.
-Currently I am trying to do this for the following languages.
+Currently I am trying to cover same analysis using the following languages and prepare a comparison study between them.

 * R
 * python